• Home

 People often think pork loin and pork tenderloin are the same cut of meat.
 But they are very different and come from different parts of the pig.
 First, for appearances, pork loin is wider and thicker, while pork tenderloin is more long and narrow.
 Pork loin is light in color, while pork tenderloin tends to be darker.
 Pork tenderloin is the most tender cut of pork you can buy.
 Pork loin is not as tender (but still tender) and tends to dry out if it's cooked for too long.

-You can also follow me on Pinterest, Instagram, or Facebook for more delicious recipe ideas!
+Follow me on Pinterest, Facebook, or Instagram for delicious recipe ideas!

 Recipe